 FYI, I usually disable the following:

-#Depending on how important is your data #Very important: Leave the checksum option on #Less important: Set your pool type to RAIDZ.
-The parity should give you a basic data protection.
-You can turn off the the checksum feature. #Not important: Just use the default pool type (i.e., stripping) and turn off the checksum. sudo zfs set checksum=off myzpool #I don't need ZFS to update the access time when reading the file sudo zfs set atime=off myzpool
+#Depending on how important is your data, if your data is not very import, you can disable it sudo zfs set checksum=off myzpool #I don't need ZFS to update the access time when reading the file sudo zfs set atime=off myzpool

 sudo zfs set primarycache=metadata myzpool sudo zfs set recordsize=16k myzpool